radical-cybertools/radical.pilot/docs/architecture/bootstrapping.md

 ## Stage 0: `bootstrap_0.sh`

 `bootstrapper_0.sh` is the original workload of the pilot job as it is placed on the target resource.
 It is usually started by the batch system on the first of the allocated nodes.
 In cases where multiple pilots get submitted in one request, several `bootstrap_0.sh` instances may get started simultaneously - but this document is only concerned with individual instances, and assumes that any separation wrt. environment and available resources is taken care of *before* instantiation.

 The purpose of stage 0 is to prepare the Shell and Python environment for later bootstrapping stages.
-Specifically, the stage will
+Specifically, the stage will:

   - create the pilot sandbox under `$PWD`;
   - create a tunnel for MongoDB access (if needed);